fernandezfran/galpynostatic/docs/source/index.rst

    :alt: mit license

-A physics-based heuristic model for identifying the five minutes charging electrode material.
+**galpynostatic** is a Python package with a physics-based heuristic model for identifying the five minutes charging electrode material.

 Requirements